hickford/git-credential-oauth/README.md

 	git credential-oauth

-Then edit your `~/.gitconfig` to include the following lines, adjusting the path to wherever you saved the binary:
+Then edit your `~/.gitconfig` to include the following lines:

 ```ini
 [credential]